Contact Me

 Most municipalities and counties have requirements for permits when building, remodeling or renovating.
 Property owners are usually required to apply for a permit, but sometimes contractors may do so on behalf of the owner.

-• You should check with your town hall, town office, selectmen or local governing body concerning permit requirements and prices.
+• Check with your town hall, town office, selectmen or local governing body concerning permit requirements and prices.
 Many require that you submit at least preliminary drawings to them for their use in consideration for the permit.

-• Check with your contractor on who will secure the permits and when.
+• Check with your contractor .
+Decide who will secure the permits and when.

 • Make sure to apply for any and all permits ahead of time to allow for processing.